-AIM CURRENT GOOD PRACTICE ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Improve and maintain access to the physical environment The environment is adapted to the needs of pupils as required.
+AIM CURRENT GOOD PRACTICE ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Ask for advice from Sensory Inclusion Service to check the environment for Visually Impaired and Hearing Impaired.
+SENCO When required Individual PEEPs (Personal Emergency Evacuation Plans) are written and shared with relevant staff.
+SENCO/KR When required Improve and maintain access to the physical environment The environment is adapted to the needs of pupils as required.
 This includes: Ramps Corridor width Disabled parking bays Disabled toilets including grab rails and changing facilities.
 Library shelves at wheelchair-accessible height Areas are well lit.
 To be aware of access needs of adults, including parents/carers, staff, governors and regular visitors to the school.
 To understand the access needs of new pupils before they enter the school, so that appropriate adaptations can be made to the environment and funding can be applied for if required.
-SLT/SEND/Class teacher Ongoing When required People with a disability are able to access the physical environment fully Individual PEEPs (Personal Emergency Evacuation Plans) are written and shared with relevant staff.
-SENCO/KR When required Ask for advice from Sensory Inclusion Service to check the environment for Visually Impaired and Hearing Impaired.
-SENCO When required
+SLT/SEND/Class teacher Ongoing When required People with a disability are able to access the physical environment fully

-AIM CURRENT GOOD PRACTICE ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Improve the delivery of information to pupils with a disability Our school uses a range of communication methods to make sure information is accessible.
+Improve the delivery of information to pupils with a disability Our school uses a range of communication methods to make sure information is accessible.
 This includes: Internal signage Large print resources Braille Pictorial or symbolic representations Liaise closely with the Multi-Cultural Development team where there are language barriers.
 AC-H When required All pupils with a disability are able to access information Ensure that school communication is accessible to all parents where there are barriers with literacy or language or vision/hearing impairments Work with MDT to identify where translations are needed.
 Ensure website/newsletters/letters are accessible to all.
 Weekly podcast of information videoed and sent out to parents.
 Newsletters/letters are translated for families where requested.
 Liaise closely with the Multi-Cultural Development team where there are language barriers.
 Explore accessibility options for the school website - for example text to speech.
-AC-H When required Ongoing All parents with a disability are able to access school information
+AC-H SM/JF When required Ongoing All parents with a disability are able to access school information